International Relations Major

 - Other names for this major are international studies and international affairs.

-- Admission requirements for master's degree programs vary, but candidates are typically required to have earned a bachelor's degree first.
-Your major isn't important, but you should have completed coursework in economics.
+- Admission requirements for master's degree programs vary.
+Candidates need a bachelor's degree, but it can be in any subject.
+Applicants must have completed some coursework in economics.

 - Doctoral programs, which are research-oriented, usually only admit candidates who have already earned a master's degree in international relations.